suculent/homebridge-plugin-dht/README.md

 ## Purpose

 This is a plugin for Homebridge, that provides virtual Temperature and Humidity sensor using data from specific MQTT channel.
+Includes sample LUA code for ESP8266-based IoT sensing device.

 ## Requirements